WebProWWW/jquery.mailer/README.md

   <button type="submit" class="btn btn-default js-mailer-progress">Submit</button>
 </form>
 ```
-If you need validation, add the "validate" attribute with the value of the validation type ("text" or "email") in the form field
+If you need validation, add the "validate" attribute with the value of the validation type ("text" or "email") in the form field.
+When the field does not pass validation, the parent element is assigned the class "has-error".
+In this example, the parent div element with the class "form-group"
 ```html
 <input validate="email" type="text" name="email" class="form-control" id="exampleInputEmail" placeholder="Email">
 <input validate="text" type="text" name="name" class="form-control" id="exampleInputName" placeholder="Name">